fkortsagin/Windows-10-Home-Feature-Update-Delay/README.md

 6.Exit

-See attached picture for details.
+See attached pictures for details.